pseudomuto/protoc-gen-doc/README.md

 Run `qmake` followed by `make` to build the plugin.
 This will produce the plugin executable (`protoc-gen-doc`).
-There's no install step, just copy the executable anywhere you like it.
+There's no install step, just copy the executable to where you want it.
 The plugin depends on QtCore from Qt 5 and the libprotobuf/libprotoc libraries from Google.

 ## Invoking the Plugin